ALIRE-HES-SO/llm-sft-workshop/docs/usecase1.md

 ### Monitor

-Since the [`SFTTrainer`](https://huggingface.co/docs/trl/en/sft_trainer) is sharing its progress with Weights & Biases (wand), you can monitor various metrics directly on the [`online dashboard`](https://wandb.ai/site/), where your run will appear with detailed metrics, logs, and charts similar to the example below:
+Since the [`SFTTrainer`](https://huggingface.co/docs/trl/en/sft_trainer) is sharing its progress with [Weights & Biases](https://wandb.ai/) (wandb), you can monitor various metrics directly on the [`online dashboard`](https://wandb.ai/site/), where your run will appear with detailed metrics, logs, and charts similar to the example below:

 ![Fine-tune](./images/use_case_1/wandb_light.png#only-light)
 ![Fine-tune](./images/use_case_1/wandb_dark.png#only-dark)